Peppercorns 101

 The first gift my husband gave to "us" as we made our first home together was a French Perfex peppermill.
 That was many years ago and I still use it daily.
 Unlike the more familiar big wooden peppermills, my aluminum Perfex, at only three and a half inches, is small and very plain.
 It was made in Saint-Etienne, France, in a family-owned factory (if you buy a new Perfex today it will come from the same factory).
 It has a crank handle and a little chute on its side that gets filled as if it were a coal bin; I use a narrow-tipped grapefruit spoon to shuttle peppercorns into its belly.
 The grind is easily adjustable but I seem to have set it right two decades ago, as I can't recall needing to ever fuss with how fine or coarse the pepper becomes passing through its mechanism.

-Mark knew better and thus bought us the peppermill.
+Mark knew better and thus bought us our peppermill.
 I felt an obligation to honor it so I headed off to Dean & Deluca to buy my first peppercorns.
 But standing in front of their large spice selection, I was clueless.
 Shelf after shelf was filled with stacks of the store's distinctive little metal spice tins, each with a label that only confused me further: Szechuan, Pink Peppercorns, Tellicherry, Half-Cracked Pepper.
 I remember choosing the Szechuan on the basis of no knowledge but simply the name, thinking, "hey, Chinese food can be spicy so this must be good."
 But when I got home and opened the tin, inside I found deep red and gnarly little bits that had little resemblance to the ordinary black peppercorns I had seen before.
-Being afraid of the unfamiliar, I closed the tin and never used them, instead heading to the grocery store where I bought a little glass jar of black peppercorns.
+Being afraid of the unfamiliar, I closed the tin and never used them, instead heading to the grocery store where I bought a little glass jar of plain black peppercorns.

 I am no longer afraid of the pungent taste of Szechuan peppercorns (read on for a little more detail).
-But most of all I've learned that if you do not yet use freshly ground pepper in your cooking, doing so is one of the best and simple changes you can make to add significantly better flavor to your food.
+But most of all I've learned that if you do not yet use freshly ground pepper in your cooking, doing so is one of the best and most simple changes you can make to add significantly better flavor to your food.

 Grind It As You Need It

 While TV cooks may have little dishes of ground pepper alongside their little dishes of salt, pre-grinding your pepper is not a good idea.
 If you don't believe me, here's a way to prove it.
 Grind one-third cup of black pepper (if you do this by hand it will take a while; the alternative is to use a spice grinder).
 Let it sit in an open dish for two weeks, which is about the amount of time it would take to use this much pepper in daily cooking.
 Now do a smell and taste test: First take a pinch of the three-week old pepper and place it on a dish.
 Give it a sniff and a taste.
 Then freshly grind some additional pepper and do the same, comparing the two samples.
-The difference in pungency should be significant and the reason is simple -- once ground, the flavor begins to evaporate.
+The difference in pungency should be significant and the reason is simple -- once ground, the flavor begins to disappear.
 Leave it around for a while sitting in a dish and you'll be adding little bits of black to your food for almost no purpose.

 Here's the point.
 Grinding a spice releases its flavor and aroma.
 Do it in advance and both will fade.
 We use small amounts of pepper in our food so what's the big deal to grind it as we need it?
 This way you'll guarantee maximum taste and it takes no more effort.
 And I promise you it is the little details in cooking -- like grinding black pepper as you add it to a dish -- that makes the big differences in flavor.